kitnil/awesome/README.md

 - [tcpip-study](https://github.com/chenshuo/tcpip-study) - Shuo's learning notes on Linux TCP/IP stack
 - [fetch-all-the-things](https://github.com/domsson/fetch-all-the-things) - A list of *nix fetch utilities
 - [dockerbomb](https://github.com/amoffat/dockerbomb) - Similar to a fork bomb, but for Docker.
 A simple experiment in recursive docker images.
-- [software-engineer-interview-questions](https://github.com/bmarvinb/software-engineer-interview-questions) - A lot of questions and links to prepare yourself for an interview.
+- [software-engineer-interview-questions](https://github.com/bmarvinb/software-engineer-interview-questions) - A lot of questions and links to prepare yourself for your next dream job interview
 - [deploy-your-own-saas](https://github.com/Atarity/deploy-your-own-saas) - List of "only yours" cloud services for everyday needs :black_flag:
 - [browser-2020](https://github.com/luruke/browser-2020) - Things you can do with a browser in 2020 ☕️
 - [Awesome-GEE](https://github.com/giswqs/Awesome-GEE) - A curated list of Google Earth Engine resources